By "glazing" we mean the glass or other material that covers the photo or artwork and protects it from handling, dirt and UV light.

 Advantages and disadvantages

-Glass has been used to protect photographic images for many years, but is of course prone to breakage.
+Glass has been used to protect photographic images for many years.
 The advantage of Conservation Clear over standard Framers' Glass is that it offers 99% UV protection of the image.

 Acrylic is lightweight, resistant to breakage (important in high traffic areas), and offers high optical clarity.
 The UV Acrylic option offers 99% UV protection.
 Acrylic is softer than glass, may carry a static charge that attracts dust, and is more easily scratched.